amruta-pikle/SQL_Practice/README.md

 # SQL Practice Repository

-This repository contains SQL practice exercises for interview preparation and hands-on learning.
+This repository contains SQL practice exercises.
-The exercises are split **by day**, and within each day there are **separate SQL scripts** for schema creation, data insertion, and queries (Joins, Group By, Subqueries, Window functions, etc.).
+The exercises are split **by examples**, and within each example there are **separate SQL scripts** for schema creation, data insertion, and queries (Joins, Group By, Subqueries, Window functions, etc.).

 ---